macleen/php-mcl-router/README.md

    -  **Post requests to the base url**\

    This is a PHP/Http issue.
-Suppose your domain is hosted at https://pizza.com/ingredients/classes ( the base url ), if you invoke a POST request ( outside of a form submission) against that url be sure to close it with a slah like so https://pizza.com/ingredients/classes/.
-This applies only for the base url.
+Suppose your domain is hosted at https://pizza.com/ingredients/classes ( the base url ), if you invoke a POST request ( outside of a form submission) against that url be sure to close it with a slash like so https://pizza.com/ingredients/classes/

 ```php
 //And the route defnition must also respect that rule